soda480/l2term/README.md

 [![vulnerabilities](https://img.shields.io/badge/vulnerabilities-None-brightgreen)](https://pypi.org/project/bandit/)
 [![python](https://img.shields.io/badge/python-3.9-teal)](https://www.python.org/downloads/)

 The `l2term` module provides a convenient way to dynamically display a list to the terminal stderr data stream; the terminal will automatically update and reflect changes that are made to the associated list.
 The `l2term.Lines` class is a subclass of [collections.UserList](https://docs.python.org/3/library/collections.html#collections.UserList) and is tty aware thus it is safe to use in non-tty environments.
-This class takes a list instance as an argument and once instantiated the list is accessible via the data attribute of the instance object.
+This class takes a list instance as an argument and when instantiated the list is accessible via the data attribute.
 The list can be any iterable, but its elements need to be printable; they should implement __str__ function.
 The intent of this class is to display relatively small lists to the terminal and dynamically update the terminal when list elements are upated, added or removed.

 ### Installation
 ```bash